USDA Eligibility Maps: What They Are And How To Use Them

 Property eligibility refers to whether a parcel of land qualifies for the USDA’s direct rural housing loan program.
 Under this program, low-income home buyers can secure affordable housing in select areas using the government as their lender.
 Borrowers may also use funds to build or renovate a dwelling.
 Here are some key USDA direct loan features:

 - No requirements for a down payment: No down payment is required for a USDA direct loan (unless you have too many assets).

-- Borrowers receive a fixed interest rate between 1 – 2.50%.
+- Fixed interest rates: Borrowers receive a fixed interest rate between 1% – 2.50%.
 The lowest rate is only available if you qualify for payment assistance.

-- USDA direct loans have terms of 33 or 38 years.
+- Longer term lengths: USDA direct loans have terms of 33 or 38 years.
 The 38-year term is only available if you have very low income, while USDA home improvement loans come with a 20-year term.